 Successful applicants should possess a master's degree from an accredited college or university in behavior analysis, education, psychology or a degree program where students have completed a BACB-approved course sequence.

-It is recommended students have taken prior coursework in applied behavior analysis or have independently studied ABA texts.
+It is recommended that students have taken prior coursework in applied behavior analysis or have independently studied ABA texts.